sensu/sensu-docs/content/sensu-go/5.14/guides/clustering.md

 #### Adding sensu agents to the cluster

 Each Sensu agent should have the following entries in `/etc/sensu/agent.yml` to ensure they are aware of all cluster members.
-This allows the agent to reconnect to a working backend in the scenrio where the one it is currently connected to goes into an unhealthy state.
+This allows the agent to reconnect to a working backend if the backend it is currently connected to goes into an unhealthy state.

 {{< highlight yml >}}
 ##